temporalio/documentation/docs/concept-workflows.md

 #### Maximum interval

-- **Description**: specifies the maximum interval between retries.
+- **Description**: Specifies the maximum interval between retries.
 Useful for coefficients of more than 1.
 - **Use-case**:

 #### Maximum attempts

-- **Description**: specifies how many times to attempt to execute a Workflow in the presence of failures.
-If this limit is exceeded, the Workflow fails without retry.
+- **Description**: Specifies the maximum number of attempts that can be made to execute a Workflow in the presence of failures.
+If this limit is exceeded, the Workflow fails without retrying again.
 - **Use-case**:

 #### Non-retryable error reasons